Modelling the Sgr A* Black Hole Immersed in a Dark Matter Spike: Introduction

 It is a well known fact that a DM halo envelopes every galaxy and even permeates the intergalactic medium.
 The distribution of DM near the region Sgr A$^{\star}$, in particular, is quite relevant to test and further constrain the predictions of general relativity (GR) and any modifications beyond GR, moreover, it will help in identifying the candidates of DM.
-If the central BH grows purely adiabatically by the standard accretion of dust and gases than the BH growth will create a sharp spike in the distribution of DM near the BH, whereas if the central BH is formed by the mergers of many small BHs than the spike would be relatively small while the amalgamation of the last two scenarios will result in an intermediate level spike, characterized by a power law~\cite{oleg}.
-Gondolo and Silk proposed that if the galactic center contains DM than the presence of a supermassive BH in the galactic center would create a cusp in the distribution of the DM which they termed as a DM spike, with the DM density $\rho\sim r^{-\gamma},$ with $0<\gamma<2$~\cite{silkg}.
-A noticeable feature of the DM spike would be the annihilation of the particle DM in the high energy regime, thereby forming a spike luminosity depending on the density of the inner halo.
-Constraints on the spiky DM model in different galactic systems including M87 and Milky Way, have been dealt in Refs.~\cite{mark,silk2,lac,kuh}.
-Spinning BHs and their shadows in the presence of DM have been extensively studied before~\cite{jamil,Boshkayev:2020kle}.
+If the central BH grows purely adiabatically by the standard accretion of dust and gases then the BH growth will create a sharp spike in the distribution of DM near the BH, whereas if the central BH is formed by the mergers of many small BHs then the spike would be relatively small while the amalgamation of the last two scenarios will result in an intermediate level spike, characterized by a power law~\citep{oleg}.
+Gondolo and Silk proposed that if the galactic center contains DM then the presence of a supermassive BH in the galactic center would create a cusp in the distribution of the DM which they termed as a DM spike, with the DM density $\rho\sim r^{-\gamma},$ with $0<\gamma<2$~\citep{silkg}.
+The work of Gondolo \& Silk does not take into account general relativistic effects of DM spike close to the black hole.
+These effects were studied in \citep{Sadeghian:2013laa,Ferrer:2017xwm} for Schwarzschild and Kerr black hole.
+A noticeable feature of the DM spike would be the annihilation of the particle DM in the high energy regime, thereby forming a spike luminosity depending on the density of the inner halo \cite{Merritt:2002vj,Fields:2014pia}.
+Constraints on the spiky DM model in different galactic systems including M87 and Milky Way, have been dealt in Refs.~\citep{mark,silk2,lac,kuh}.
+Spinning and non-spinning BHs and their shadows in the presence of DM have been extensively studied before~\citep{jamil1,jamil2, jamil3, jamil4,Hou:2018bar,Boshkayev:2020kle,Konoplya:2019sns}.